Lavanyakondapu1999/Machine-learning/README.md

 Machine learning is a continuously developing field.
 Because of this, there are some considerations to keep in mind as you work with machine learning methodologies, or analyze the impact of machine learning processes.

 #**Categories of Machine Learning**:
--Supervised learning
+*Supervised learning
--Unsupervised learning
+*Unsupervised learning
--Semisupervised learning
+*Semisupervised learning
--Reinforcement learning
+*Reinforcement learning